 Turn-By-Turn

-Shoestring Gully is located off Route 302 a few miles south of Crawford Notch and the AMC Highland Center, with the best parking at the Webster Cliff Trailhead (44.170673, -71.388153).
-The parking area accommodates anywhere from five to 10 cars, but space fluctuates depending on snowfall.
-This is a popular climb, so parking spots fill up quickly.
-There is additional parking available along 302 in both directions, but will add roughly an extra half-mile of hiking in each direction to your outing.
+Shoestring Gully is located off Route 302 a few miles south of Crawford Notch and the AMC’s Highland Center, with the best parking at the Webster Cliff Trailhead (44.170673, -71.388153).
+The parking area has enough space to accommodate five to ten cars, but space fluctuates depending on snowfall.
+This is a popular climb and parking spots fill up quickly—there’s additional parking available along 302 in both directions, but will add roughly an extra half-mile of hiking (in each direction) to your outing.

 Acing the Approach

 From the Webster Cliff Trailhead, the most straightforward approach to the gully is crossing Route 302 and hiking up the Webster Cliff Trail.
-The trail is flat and, after you walk for a few minutes, comes to a bridge that crosses the Saco River.
-Take the bridge across, and at the trail junction slightly uphill from the river (44.171936, -71.385475), turn left (upstream) onto the Saco River Trail.
-The trail is often icy, however; if you find that’s the case, this is a good spot to put on either MICROspikes or crampons.
+The trail is flat and after a few minutes of walking comes to a bridge that crosses the Saco River.
+Take the bridge across and at the trail junction slightly uphill from the river (44.171936, -71.385475), turn left (upstream) onto the Saco River Trail.
+The trail is often icy; if you find that’s the case, this a good spot to put on either MICROspikes or crampons.

-Follow the Saco River Trail for approximately 0.5 miles, until you see the climber’s path leading uphill on the right (44.175751, -71.391571).
+Follow the Saco River Trail for approximately 0.5 miles until you see the climber’s path leading uphill on the right (44.175751, -71.391571).
 Looking for a clue that this is the right gully?
-As a great landmark for heading uphill, a large boulder displays large painted trail markers for the Saco River Trail.
+There’s a large boulder with painted trail markers for the Saco River Trail that makes a great landmark for heading uphill.
 Also, thanks to the popularity of this climb, the approach heading uphill is usually pretty broken in.

-Historically, climbers have approached by parking roughly a half-mile further north on Route 302 and crossing the Saco at an old dam.
-Over the years, however, the crossing has gotten a bit spicy.
-Although this approach puts you directly below the gully and is shorter overall, it also means a road march back to the car on the descent.
+Pro Tip: Historically, climbers have approached the climb by parking roughly a half-mile farther north on Route 302 and crossing the Saco at an old dam.
+Over the years, the crossing has gotten a bit spicy.
+Although this puts you directly below the gully and shortens the approach, it also means a road march back to the car on the descent.

 After roughly 1,000 feet of elevation gain, climbers will encounter the day’s first ice flow (44.178432, -71.386986) at the top of the stream bed.
-Just below this bulge, a well-worn flat spot is perfect for getting kitted—harness, helmet, crampons, ice tools, rope, and protection—for the climbing above.
+Just below this bulge, there is usually a well-worn flat spot that’s perfect for getting kitted—harness, helmet, crampons, ice tools, rope, and protection—for the climbing above.
 It’s also a convenient place to have a drink and a quick bite to eat before the rhythm and mechanics of climbing are involved.
-From the trailhead, it’s roughly 45 to 60 minutes to get here.
+From the trailhead, it’s about 45-60 minutes to get here.

 The First Ice Bulge

-Most years, Shoestring Gully has a short (20- to 30-foot), moderate ice bulge at the base of the climb.
-The bulge’s right side is typically less challenging, but one of the joys of Shoestring Gully is the opportunity to increase or decrease the climb’s difficulty to meet your skill level.
-On top of the bulge, climbers will find trees on both the gully’s left and right sides to use as anchors.
-As a tip, building an anchor on the left side offers a better view of followers, while building it a little higher on the right provides an easier transition to the snow pitches that follow.
+Most years, Shoestring Gully has a short (20 to 30 foot), moderate ice bulge at the base of the climb.
+This bulge is typically less challenging on the right side, but one of the joys of Shoestring Gully is the opportunity to increase or decrease the climbing difficulty to meet your skill level.
+On top of the bulge, climbers will find trees on both the left and right sides of the gully to use as anchors.
+Building an anchor on the left side offers a better view of followers while building it a little higher on the right provides an easier transition to the snow pitches that follow.

 The Snow Pitches

 After the first ice bulge, the next few rope lengths of the gully typically consist of moderate snow with a few interspersed ice patches.
-Climbers use a variety of techniques to move through this terrain, depending on experience, comfort, and conditions.
-Some parties will simply pitch out the snow, as they would on any other type of multi-pitch climb.
-Others will shorten the rope and simul-climb—that is, climb together with running protection between them.
-No matter how you choose to approach this terrain, however, the ice patches and occasional trees on the gully’s sides provide protection and anchor opportunities.
+Climbers use a variety of techniques to move through this terrain depending on experience, comfort, and conditions.
+Some parties will simply pitch out the snow as they would on any other type of multi-pitch climb.
+Other parties will shorten the rope and simul-climb, that is, climb together with running protection between them.
+No matter how you choose to approach this terrain, the ice patches and occasional trees on the gully’s sides provide protection and anchor opportunities.

-This section is also a great place to give your calves a break and show off your French technique (or practice it), thanks to the angle and nature of the snow.
-When the snow starts to transition to ice, the pitch begins to steepen, and the gully’s walls grow in prominence, build an anchor, and get ready for the day’s most technical climbing (44.17893, -71.385422).
+This section is also a great place to give your calves a break and show off your French technique (or practice it) thanks to the angle and nature of the snow.
+When the snow starts to transition to ice, the pitch begins to steepen and the walls grow in prominence—build an anchor, and get ready for the day’s most technical climbing (44.17893, -71.385422).

 Climb Some Ice

 The next three to four rope lengths are Shoestring’s “Ice Pitches.”
-They begin with a one-to-two pitch climb up several steps of moderate ice, before eventually transitioning to steep snow.
-The most consistent ice in this section is typically on the gully’s right side.
+It begins with a one- to two-pitch climb up several steps of moderate ice, eventually transitioning to steep snow.
+The most consistent ice in this section is typically on the right side of the gully.

 After a brief snow climb, the gully widens and becomes comparatively steeper.
 From here, there are three ways up.
 The rightmost variation climbs the line that hugs the wall on climber’s right and is generally considered the easiest route.
 The center variation heads directly up the middle of the gully, putting climbers on steeper—closer to WI3—and more difficult ice.
 Heading farther left puts you on even slightly steeper ice.
 Beware not to take the fun climbing on the far left variation too high, as it eventually climbs out of the main drainage and will require some bushwacking to get back on course.

-No matter which option you choose, the gully narrows after about two more pitches, with terrain turning into a combination of snow and intermittent ice patches.
-Trees line the left side, providing some protection and anchor-building opportunities.
-After roughly one-and-a-half rope lengths of snow-ish climbing, exit the gully into the woods.
+No matter which option you choose, the gully narrows after about two more pitches with the terrain turning into a combination of snow with intermittent ice patches.
+Trees line the left side of the gully providing some protection and anchor-building opportunities.
+After roughly one and a half rope lengths of snow-ish climbing, exit the gully into the woods.

-Pro Tip: Parties that move quickly through the Snow Pitches can sometimes catch up to slower climbers just starting the Ice Pitches.
-Although the much-wider gully makes the Ice Pitches a tempting place to make a pass, be careful to avoid tangled ropes or getting stuck at an unprotected belay below a climber who’s raining down ice.
+Pro Tip: Parties that move quickly through the snow pitches can sometimes catch up to slower climbers just starting the ice pitches.
+Although the much-wider gully makes the ice pitches a tempting place to make a pass, take care to avoid tangled ropes or getting stuck at an unprotected belay below a climber who’s raining down ice.

 Optional Finishes

-Shoestring Gully offers two alternative finishes for those looking to do more than simply slog up the snow at the top.
-The first option involves climbing the obvious rock wall on the climber’s right roughly one rope length below the woods.
+Shoestring Gully offers two alternative finishes for those looking to do more than simply slog up the snow at the top of the gully.
+The first option involves climbing the obvious rock wall on climber’s right roughly one rope length below the woods.
 The climbing is moderately rated at 5.5, but finding protection can be tricky, especially if the ice is thin.
-The second alternative is found above the rock finish, and involves climbing a corner with ice rated up to WI3.
+The second alternative is found above the rock finish and involves climbing a corner with ice rated up to WI3.

 The Descent